cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### delegations

-The `delegations` command allow user to query delegations for an individual delegator on all validators.
+The `delegations` command allows users to query delegations for an individual delegator on all validators.

 Usage: